The Bankrate promise

 If you are a part of a credit card, hotel or airline rewards program where your rewards expire, you’ll usually have a few options for keeping them longer.
 Of course, the easiest way to keep your rewards from expiring is to keep earning and redeeming them.
 These two activities will keep your accounts active and ensure you don’t lose your hard-earned rewards.

 - Choose a credit card that earns flexible, transferable rewards.
-If you can’t commit to a co-branded credit card, you can instead opt for a credit card that earns flexible rewards, like American Express Membership Rewards or Chase Ultimate Rewards.
+If you can’t commit to a co-branded credit card, you can instead opt for a credit card that earns flexible rewards in a program like American Express Membership Rewards or Chase Ultimate Rewards.
 You can then transfer these rewards to an airline or hotel loyalty account to keep them from expiring.
 The rewards will then fall under the policy of the new loyalty program, thus extending their shelf life.

 - Get a credit card or earn an elite status level that waives rewards expiration policies.
 Some rewards programs waive rewards expiration policies for eligible credit card holders.
 For example, the IHG One Rewards program waives points expiration for Silver, Gold, Platinum and Diamond elite members (as long as elite status is maintained).
-You can also avoid losing your rewards if you have an eligible credit card in this program, like the IHG® Rewards Premier Credit Card*, which comes with Platinum elite status (Premier card membership required).
+You can also avoid losing your rewards if you have an eligible credit card in this program, like the IHG One Rewards Premier Credit Card*, which comes with Platinum elite status.